Digressive/WSUS-Maintenance/README.md

 ## Features and Requirements

-* It's designed to run either on a WSUS server itself or can be run from a remote machine.
+* Designed to run on a WSUS server or can be run from a remote computer.
-* The computer that is running the utility must have the WSUS management PowerShell modules installed.
+* The computer must have the WSUS management PowerShell modules installed.
 * The utility requires at least PowerShell 5.0
-* This utility has been tested on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019, Windows Server 2016.
+* Tested on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019 and Windows Server 2016.

-## Generating A Password File
+## Generating A Password File For SMTP Authentication

 The password used for SMTP server authentication must be in an encrypted text file.
 To generate the password file, run the following command in PowerShell on the computer and logged in with the user that will be running the utility.
 When you run the command, you will be prompted for a username and password.
 Enter the username and password you want to use to authenticate to your SMTP server.